 Methods

 Data for this narrative systematic review was identified by searching Medline, Embase, Cochrane Library and Pubmed electronic databases of research published between 1964 and 2022.
 The search terms (‘primary ciliary dyskinesia’ OR ‘immotile ciliary syndrome’ OR ‘Kartagener syndrome’) AND (‘fertility’ OR ‘infertility’ OR ‘subfertility’ OR ‘pregnancy’ OR ‘reproduct*’) were used.
 Duplicate articles were excluded, and abstracts were manually screened by two independent reviewers using a double-blind approach with review of full text articles where appropriate.
 Where there was disagreement, a third reviewer determined inclusion.
 Primary research articles which reported on fertility or pregnancy in human subjects with PCD or Kartagener syndrome in English language were included.
 Animal studies and cases where gender was not specified or where subjects were diagnosed with another medical condition also known to impact fertility were excluded.
 Citations and references were also screened and included in this review when relevant.
 Where necessary, we attempted to contact authors for missing information.
 The review protocol is registered on the International Platform of Registered Systematic Review and Meta-analysis Protocols (INPLASY202270062).
-The primary outcomes were: spontaneous conception in men and women with PCD; and conception following ART in men and women with PCD.
+The primary outcomes were: natural conception in men and women with PCD; and conception following ART in men and women with PCD.
 Data was manually retrieved from each publication including study type, country, publication date, number of participants, age, gender, diagnosis, cilia test results, genetic test results, sperm analysis, use of ART, number of cycles, number of pregnancies, ectopic pregnancy, miscarriage and live births.
 No data were suitable for meta-analysis, therefore studies were characterised and outcomes summarised in the text and in tabular form.
-(Downes et al., 2016)
+The quality of available evidence was critically appraised by the authors.
+Formal quality assessment was systematically assessed for eligible studies using the Appraisal Tool for Cross-Sectional Studies (AXIS) (Downes et al., 2016).

+(AUTHOR: please would you add a paragraph describing how you assessed the quality of available evidence?
+Thank you.)

 Results

 Search results are detailed in a preferred reporting items for systematic reviews and meta-analyses (PRISMA) flow diagram (Fig. 1) (Page et al., 2021).
 A total of 1565 articles were identified from initial searches, which consisted of 781 unique articles after duplicates were excluded.
 After abstracts were screened for eligibility, 217 full-text articles were reviewed.
 A total of 108 publications were ultimately included in this review.
-The quality of available evidence was low.
+The level of available evidence was low.
+Application of the AXIS tool for quality assessment of cross-sectional studies is shown in Supplementary data which demonstrated the study by Vanaken et al. 2017 satisfied 15 out of the 20 quality standards indicating risk of bias in some fields.
 The majority of studies identified consisted of case reports with a small number of case-series and one small retrospective cross-sectional study.

 The role of cilia in the respiratory and reproductive system